Skip to Content

 Based on the above factors, your DWI offense will then be assigned a sentencing level with varying penalties:

-• Aggravated Level One if the judge finds three or more gross aggravating factors: This is punishable by 12-36 months in jail and fines of up to $10,000.
-If probation is granted, you must serve at least 120 days in jail, submit to alcohol and drug monitoring, and complete a drug and alcohol assessment and treatment program.
+• Aggravated Level One if the judge finds three or more gross aggravating factors: This carries 12-36 months in jail and fines up to $10,000.
+If probation is granted, you must serve at least 120 days in jail, submit to alcohol and drug monitoring, and complete an assessment and treatment program.

-• Level Three: This carries 72 hours to 6 months in jail and up to $1,000 in fines.
+• Level Three: 72 hours to 6 months in jail and up to $1,000 in fines.

-• Level Four: This is penalized by 48 hours to 120 days in jail and up to $500 in fines.
+• Level Four: 48 hours to 120 days in jail and up to $500 in fines.

-• Level Five: This is penalized by 24 hours to 60 days in jail and up to $200 in fines.
+• Level Five: 24 hours to 60 days in jail and up to $200 in fines.

 Jail time may be avoided for Levels Three, Four, and Five offenses by completing community service, though all DWI convictions will carry a mandatory substance abuse assessment and the recommended treatment or rehabilitative course.
 In some cases, the judge may decide to permit time completed in inpatient treatment to count towards your required jail time.